fjp/ppp/ch1-computers_people_and_programming/ch1-review.md

 10. What kinds of queries do you ask online?
 List some.

+- C++ programming questions, such as C++11 features.
+- Weather queris for my current location.
+- Home automation and robotics questions that interest me.
+- News queries
+- ...

 11. What are some uses of software in science?
 List some.